ufal/pcedt2.0-coref/docs/markdown/data.md

-The data are stored in the Treex format, which is an application of the Prague Markup Language ([PML](http://ufal.mff.cuni.cz/jazz/PML/index_en.html); Pajas and Štěpánek, 2008), a XML-based format designed for linguistic treebank annotations.
+The data are stored in the Treex format, which is an application of the Prague Markup Language ([PML](http://ufal.mff.cuni.cz/jazz/PML/index_en.html); Pajas and Štěpánek, 2008), an XML-based format designed for linguistic treebank annotations.
 For the sake of completeness, PML schemata describing the structure of the Treex files are enclosed in the `resources` directory.

 ### How to browse the data